zowe/docs-site/docs/user-guide/configure-zos-system.md

 - The cross memory server treats "no decision" style SAF return codes as failures.
 If there is no covering profile for the `ZWES.IS` resource in the FACILITY class, the request will be denied.
 - Cross memory server clients other than Zowe might have additional SAF security requirements.
 For more information, see the documentation for the specific client.

-## Configure main Zowe server use identity mapping
+## Configure main Zowe server to use identity mapping

-This security configuration is necessary for API ML to be able to map client certificate to zOS identity.
-User running API Gateway must have read access to RACF general resource called IRR.RUSERMAP in the FACILITY class.
+This security configuration is necessary for API ML to be able to map client certificate to a z/OS identity.
+A user running API Gateway must have read access to the RACF general resource `IRR.RUSERMAP` in the `FACILITY` class.
-This security setup is done by submitting `ZWESECUR` JCL member.
-For users upgrading from version 1.18 and lower, follow the configuration steps below.
+To set up this security configuration, submit the `ZWESECUR` JCL member.
+For users upgrading from version 1.18 and lower use the following configuration steps.

+### Using RACF

-If you use RAFC, follow these steps to verify and update permission in FACILITY class.
+If you use RAFC, verify and update permission in the `FACILITY` class.

+**Follow these steps:**

-1. verify user `ZWESVUSR` has read access
+1. Verify user `ZWESVUSR` has read access.

     ```
     RLIST FACILITY IRR.RUSERMAP AUTHUSER
     ```

-2. add user `ZWESVUSR` permission to read
+2. Add user `ZWESVUSR` permission to read.
     ```
     PERMIT IRR.RUSERMAP CLASS(FACILITY) ACCESS(READ) ID(ZWESVUSR)
     ```
-3. activate changes
+3. Activate changes.
     ```
     SETROPTS RACLIST(FACILITY) REFRESH
     ```
+### Using ACF2

-If you use ACF2, follow these steps to verify and update permission in FACILITY class.
+If you use ACF2, verify and update permission in the `FACILITY` class.

+**Follow these steps:**

-1. verify user `ZWESVUSR` has read access
+1. Verify user `ZWESVUSR` has read access.
     ```
     SET RESOURCE(FAC)
     LIST LIKE(IRR-)
     ```
-2. add user `ZWESVUSR` permission to read
+2. Add user `ZWESVUSR` permission to read.
     ```
     RECKEY IRR.RUSERMAP ADD(SERVICE(READ) ROLE(&STCGRP.)
 ALLOW)
     ```

+### Using TSS

-If you use TSS, follow these steps to verify and update permission in FACILITY class.
+If you use TSS, verify and update permission in `FACILITY` class.

+**Follow these steps:**

-1. verify user `ZWESVUSR` has read access
+1. verify user `ZWESVUSR` has read access.
     ```
     TSS WHOHAS IBMFAC(IRR.RUSERMAP)
     ```
-2. add user `ZWESVUSR` permission to read
+2. Add user `ZWESVUSR` permission to read.
     ```
     TSS PER(ZWESVUSR) IBMFAC(IRR.RUSERMAP) ACCESS(READ)
     ```